 Eventually, everyone will need to know how to reference data from more than one Sheet at the same time.
-I will show you the basics here for how google sheets makes you refer to another sheet.
-I will show you how to do so in just a few easy steps.
-Using google sheet, reference another sheet with ease this and every time in the future.
+I will show you the basics here for how google sheets allows you to reference another sheet, allowing you to link data between one current sheet and another google sheets file.

 Step #1: Know Your Coordinates

 At the bottom of the page (sometimes called the google sheets workbook), you will see a list of your sheets.
 In Sheet 1, I have one column of numbers, in Sheet 2, I have a second column of numbers.
 These will be the google sheets used to reference on the other sheet.